-Research impact is the difference that your research has made outside of academia, either directly or indirectly.
+Research impact is the difference that your research has made outside of academia, directly or indirectly.
+This difference can sometimes be described as a change, benefit, effect, influence, contribution or improvement.

 Types of Impact

-Research can impact on both academia through improved knowledge, theory and methods but it can also affect individuals, organisations and countries outside of academia.
-Research Impact tends to focus on the difference that research makes outside of academia on society and the economy.
+Research can impact on both academia through improved knowledge, theory and methods, and outside of academia on society and the economy.
 The type of impact your research achieves will vary depending on the nature of your research, but can include:

 • cultural for example changing opinions • economic for example job creation • environmental for example less carbon dioxide emissions • health and well-being for example less chance of scarring • social welfare and public services for example greater efficiency • public policy and legislation for example change in law • operational and organisational change for example improved manufacturing process • technological for example improving communication